MaxMotovilov/ipl.js/README.md

 content executes therefore variable values assigned by the build scripts will not be visible in these argument expressions.
 The environment variables are, of course, visible -- and so is the `arguments` array from the embedding fragment.

+	@build:name@

+Use to directly embed a build script fragment into either HTML or IPL script content.
+Arguments for the fragment can be passed after the `name`.

 	@html:name@

 Use to directly embed an HTML fragment into IPL script content.
 Arguments for the fragment can be passed after the `name`.